 On the highway, the GMC Terrain is entirely composed and comfortable.
 The brakes and steering response are reasonable, and the ride is very smooth.
 The front-wheel-drive is standardized, and all-wheel drive is available.

 2020 GMC Terrain comes with many safety upgrades.
 The newly added features include automatic emergency brakes, forward collision warning.
-Beside it, the GMC also has lane keep assist, lane departure warning, distance indicator, front pedestrian braking, automatic high beam headlights, and many more.
+Besides it, the GMC also has lane keep assist, lane departure warning, distance indicator, front pedestrian braking, automatic high beam headlights, and many more.

 Further, it also has a rearview camera and Teen Driver system, which lets the drivers set the speed and audio volume limits for the secondary drivers.
 And you can also monitor the driving performance with it.